sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 - Decorators : decorator is a function (or class) that modifies or extends the behavior of another function, method, or class without changing its actual source code
 - Absraction :Hiding the implementaion of a class and only showing the essential feature to the user.
-- Encapsulation : Wrapping data and function into a single unit(object)
+- Encapsulation : Wrapping data and function into a single unit(object) -Private(like) Attribute & Methods : Private attribute and method are meant to be use only within the class and are not accessable by object.

 # Q:
 ```Python